skip navigation

 Adverbs for Focus

-Drawing attention to information
+Draw attention to particular information in a clause

 Guide speaking